 Bringing People Together Through Design

 Our Lady of Loreto in Foxfield, Colorado, provides an example of how glulam can be used effectively in large churches.
-Using beams manufactured by APA EWS member Calvert Company, Our Lady of Loreto’s design emphasizes three transepts connected by a central dome over the main sanctuary.
+Using beams manufactured by APA member Calvert Company, Our Lady of Loreto’s design emphasizes three transepts connected by a central dome over the main sanctuary.
 Church design is shifting to broad, fan-shaped or other geometric shaped structures featuring long clear spans and large open spaces.
 In large churches like Our Lady of Loreto, glulam works well because it can span long distances with a minimal number of intermediate supports.
 Through this design, no one will be more than 70 feet from the altar of sacrifice when seated anywhere in the church.

 A Natural Work of Art